Some posts contain compensated links. Please read this disclaimer for more info.

 Best Beach In Turkey For Ancient Ruins – Kekova Island

 If you’re staying in Antalya, make sure you find the time to head to Kekova Island, located near Kalekoy village.
-Here you’ll find sunken ruins which date back to Lycian times, and you can visit them directly by boat or kayak.
-The ruins were thrown into the sea by a huge earthquake, believed to have taken place during the 2nd century.
+Here you’ll find underwater ruins which date back to Lycian times, and you can visit them directly by boat or kayak.
+The ruins were thrown into the sea by a massive earthquake, believed to have taken place during the 2nd century.
 The ruins are now known as the “Sunken City.”

 It’s impressive to see first-hand, but the whole island is nothing short of beautiful in its own right.
 This part of Turkey is packed with ancient ruins, and even a quick visit to Kalekoy itself will allow you to see the ancient ruins of Simena and a massive fortress on the hilltop.

 You can find day trips that head to Kekova easily from most beach resorts in the Antalya region, with Kas being the closest.Share